 What if we all wore name tags with our biggest fears?
 Insecurities?
 Secrets?

-What if we embraced others without bias and without judgment?
+What if we embraced others without bias, eye-rolling, and judgment?

 What if we imagined, entering a conversation, that the person we are talking to could be having the absolute worst day of their life?